 Concetta Dudley, JD, MBE is an experienced CCEP-certified attorney, business adviser and ethicist, with particular expertise with emerging companies, life science start-ups, technology development, research & bioethics, cultural competency, corporate compliance, and conflict management.
-Ms. Dudley is an attorney who has recently served as a fractional General Counsel for Inspirion Biosciences, a biorisk management company based in Frederick, MD.
-She also consults for and advises US and international organizations on business growth and technology commercialization.
-She mentors young and emerging companies, and trains new scientists in the areas of technology transfer and commercialization, biotechnology law and ethics, where she serves as a member of the Graduate Faculty at the Johns Hopkins University and University of Maryland Baltimore County.
-Learn more by connecting with her on LinkedIn, and by visiting her website at DudleyLegal.com.
+Ms. Dudley is an attorney currently serving as the Interim General Counsel for Inspirion Biosciences, a biorisk management company based in Frederick, MD.
+She also consults for US and international organizations on business growth and technology commercialization.
+She mentors young and emerging companies, and trains new scientists in the areas of biotechnology law and ethics, where she serves as a member of the Graduate Faculty at the University of Maryland, Baltimore County.
+Learn more by connecting with her on LinkedIn, and by visiting her website at www.MarcatoConsulting.com.